sagemathinc/cocalc_tutorial/interactions/interactions.md

 ![Access check](./assets/ls_assignment.png)

-If you want to change a file from read only to read and write type `chmod a+w filename` on the terminal.
+In the case you want to change a read only file into a read and write type `chmod a+w filename` on the terminal.

 ## Group Projects
-There are a few ways to facilitate group projects on SMC.
+There are various ways in which you can facilitate  students group projects in SMC.
+A couple of options are:

 ### One project per team
 Have someone on each group make a project with all the group members as collaborators.